realh/ProtobufKMM/README.md

 Generates an interface for each service in the shared module which encapsulates all the rpc methods in the proto file, using suspend functions, Flows and the kmm-data types.
-Each interface is named `ProtoPackageServiceNameGrpcClient`; in this documentation `QualifiedService` stands for `ProtoPackageServiceName`.
-The filename is `ProtoPackageGrpcClient.kt`.
+The filename is `ProtoPackageGrpcClient.kt`.Each interface is named `QualifiedServiceGrpcClient`.
+If there is only one service in the proto file and they both have the same name, `QualifiedService` == `ProtoPackage` == `ServiceName`, otherwise `QualifiedService` stands for `ProtoPackageServiceName`.

 ### protoc-gen-kmm-grpc-android